JuliaLinhart/diffusions-for-sbi/README.md

 - Use the `--losses` argument to plot the loss functions and the `--plot_samples` argument to visualize the reference and estimated posterior samples.

+Figures can be found in the `figures/sbibm/` folder with results for the main and additional tasks in the `main/` and `extra/` folders.

 ### JR-NMM example (cf. Section 4.3)

 The script to reproduce experiments and generate figures are `jrnnm_posterior_estomation.py` and `jrnnm_results.py`.
 Results are saved in `results/jrnnm/<theta_dim>d/`.